-A little while ago my Father, Barry Dunlop introduced me to a good friend of his : Clinton Lee.
-Clinton is the person I went to when I needed to know how to buy an existing website.
+A little while ago my Father, Barry Dunlop introduced me to a good friend of his : Clinton Lee and the subject of how to buy an existing website.

 Finances permitting, buying an existing website is a Fast Track to online success.

 Fortunately Clinton Lee is a very successful online business owner and investor, who buys existing websites on a regular basis.
 Initially I had hoped Clinton would do an interview for us but Clinton is one of those Internet guys who likes to keep a low profile.
 Indeed many people only know him by his Forum ID’s so doing a public interview and plastering his photo across this website was not an option.

 So I suppose you could say Clinton is a real Non-Guru – the kind of guy who implements rather than talks about what he knows.